 Why you'll love it

-When I first started cooking on my own, I was actually nervous about learning how to cook salmon, but this no-fuss method is so simple that it's now my go-to.
-This tasty lemon garlic butter salmon is made all in one skillet.
-There is nothing to be intimidated about, and the tips below will ensure you have flaky, tender, perfectly cooked salmon every time.
+When I first started cooking on my own, I was actually nervous about learning how to cook salmon, but this no-fuss method is so simple.
+The tips below for this tasty lemon garlic butter salmon will ensure you have flaky, tender, perfectly cooked salmon every time.

-Let's talk about that sauce!
 What could be better than a simple garlic butter sauce for salmon?
-This recipe is great for busy weeknights, date night, or when you've got company over.
-It doesn't take much to make salmon taste really delicious.
+This recipe is great for busy weeknights, date night, or when you’ve got company.
+It doesn’t take much to make salmon taste really delicious.
 Getting back to the basics is what makes this so special.
-There's nothing fancy, but it sure tastes good.

 What you'll need